-During the initial visit, the Head of Early Years or Deputy Head will have an informal discussion with the parent to go through the Admissions form and find out more about the child and the family to help with the 'getting to know you' and settling in process.
+During the initial visit, the Head of Early Years or Deputy Head will have an informal discussion with the parent to go to find out more about the child and the family to help with the 'getting to know you' and settling in process.

-If it is considered necessary the child will attend for a third settling in visit, again without the parent being present in the room.
+If it is considered necessary the child will attend for a final settling in visit, again without the parent being present in the room.

-The Key Person remains assigned to the child throughout their time in that room setting wherever possible.
+An early years practitioner remains assigned to the child throughout their time in that room setting wherever possible.

-Emergency contact numbers are confirmed when the child attends for their first session and the parent is assured that they will be contacted immediately if necessary assuring them that the child will not be allowed to become too distressed.
+Emergency contact numbers are confirmed when the child attends for their first session and the parent is assured that they will be contacted immediately if necessary, assuring them that the child will not be allowed to become too distressed.